aharita/engineer-to-leader/docs/junior-to-senior/module-4/index.md

 **Stop seeing lines of code.
 Start seeing boxes and arrows.**

 As a Junior, your world is a function.
-Maybe a class.
+Maybe a class if you're feeling fancy.
 As a Senior, your world is the System.
+The terrifying, distributed, constantly-on-fire System.

 You need to understand how your code fits into the bigger picture.
 How does the frontend talk to the backend?
 How does the backend talk to the database?
 What happens when 10,000 people hit that button at the same time?
+(Spoiler: Usually, tears.)

 ---